5 of the Most Common Hip Issues

 The pain is almost unbearable and happens when the femoral condyle rubs improperly in the hip socket.

-While anyone may develop this problem, young people and athletes are most likely.
+While anyone may develop this problem, young people and athletes are most likely to.
 In general, doctors tend to associate it with arthritis and consider it one of its main causes.